knomedia/glink/README.md

 ```

-Add to your current project
+Or add to your current project for library usage
 ``` bash
 npm install --save glink
 ```